ExchageRouter/ExchangeRouter/readme.md

 module.exports = router;
 ```
-You can chain requests like
+You can chain requests like;

 ```javascript

 router